 Chickens are one of the easiest animals to care for, and most of their nutritional needs are easily met through their diet, especially free-range chickens.
 While nutrients like carbohydrates, fats, protein, and minerals are all essential to the health and wellness of your flock, vitamins help your chicken’s body properly absorb all the other nutrients in their diet, providing the basis for a well-functioning immune system and optimum growth and development.
 Most vitamins cannot be synthesized by chickens in sufficient amounts, so they need to come from their diet.

 Vitamins are especially important for laying hens, as they need the extra boost to help them maintain optimum health while producing eggs almost daily.
 Vitamins are also vital for chickens that are not left to free-range, as they cannot get these micro-nutrients from foraging.
-Both vitamin A and vitamin D deficiency can result in fewer eggs, as well as eggs with brittle, weak shells.
+Both an vitamin A and D deficiency can result in fewer eggs, as well as eggs with brittle, weak shells.

 In this article, we look at the best vitamins available on the market, so you can narrow down the options and find the best one for your needs.